iterative/dvc.org/static/docs/commands-reference/diff.md

 positional arguments:
-  a_ref                 Git reference from which diff calculates b_ref                 Git reference until which diff calculates,
+  a_ref                 Git reference from which diff calculates b_ref                 Git reference untill which diff calculates, if
-                        if omitted diff shows the difference
+                        omitted diff shows the difference between
-                        between current HEAD and a_ref
+                        current HEAD and a_ref
 ```

 ## Description